LocationShenzhen, Guangdong, China

 Design TeamPan, Alan Tse, Nick Wong

-From the architect.
+Text description provided by the architects.
 This is a spatial design for a Karaoke club located at the newly opened food & entertainment hub “OCT Bay” in Shenzhen, China.
 Karaoke or KTV, originated from Japan in 1980’s, is now a dominant form of entertainment in China.
 However, possibility of redefining the experience of “karaoke singing” is not fully explored.
 The design strategy of “Music & Art Jamming” is adopted to create new values for this new entertainment establishment by bringing Music & Art activities together.

 Super-imposition & eclectic mix of various Eastern & Western cultural motifs were used to bring sense of imagination / surprise / fun to the customers when they travel along the whole entertainment space.
 Contrasting styles of Furniture / Lighting / Color / Material / Details were strategically selected to serve functional & aesthetic needs.